Catch That Kid: Plot

-Madeline Rose "Maddy" Phillips (Kristen Stewart) is a 12-year-old girl who loves to climb, often ascending the nearby water tower.
-Her father Tom shares her passion, but fell more than 100 feet during a climb years earlier.
-Tom and his wife Molly (Jennifer Beals) are afraid Maddy may suffer a similar accident and have forbidden her from climbing.
+Madeline Rose "Maddy" Phillips is a 12-year-old girl who loves to climb, often ascending the nearby water tower.
+Her father Tom shares her passion but fell more than 100 feet during a climb years earlier.
+Tom and his wife Molly are afraid Maddy may suffer a similar accident and have forbidden her from climbing.
 Latent injuries from Tom's fall have recently paralyzed him from the neck down.

 The family hears of an experimental operation which can save him, but insurance will not pay for the operation and the family does not have $250,000 for the treatment.
-Harderbach Financial's president Donald Brisbane (Michael Des Barres) refuses to loan the amount, despite Molly being employed by the bank to design a security system.
+Harderbach Financial's president Donald Brisbane refuses to loan the amount, despite Molly being employed by the bank to design a security system.
 Maddy comes up with a plan to rob the bank for the money with her knowledge of her mother's system.

-Maddy steals three go-carts from her father's race course and recruits her two friends Gus (Max Thieriot) a young mechanic, and Austin (Corbin Bleu) a computer geek and aspiring filmmaker, to help her.
-To convince them, she separately tells each one she loves him and gives him one half of her friendship necklace.
+Maddy steals three go-karts from her father's racecourse and recruits her two friends Gus a young mechanic, and Austin a computer geek and aspiring filmmaker, to help her.
+To convince them, she separately tells each one she loves him and gives him one-half of her friendship necklace.

-They break into Harderbach Financial on the night of a party Brisbane is throwing, bringing along Max, Maddy's infant brother, who she is supposed to be babysitting.
-Maddy distracts the security guards Ferrell (James Le Gross) and Gus' older brother Chad (Stark Sands).
+They break into Harderbach Financial on the night of a party Brisbane is throwing, bringing along Max, Maddy's infant brother, whom she is supposed to be babysitting.
+Maddy distracts the security guards Ferrell and Gus' older brother Chad.
 Maddy and Gus progress to a room with thousands of security deposit boxes while Austin watches Max and manipulates the cameras and alarms to keep the guards away from them.
-After a sudden equipment failure with her climbing gear, Maddy is forced to free climb the rest of the way up to the main vault containing hundreds of thousands of dollars.
-Upon reaching the vault door, she accidentally triggers a timer, then with seconds left, cracks the code ("Madeline"), grabs $250,000 from the vault and they flee the room, unintentionally setting off the alarm after forgetting to type the exit code.
+After a sudden equipment failure with her climbing gear, Maddy is forced to free-climb the rest of the way up to the main vault containing hundreds of thousands of dollars.
+Upon reaching the vault door, she accidentally triggers a timer, then with seconds left, cracks the code ("Madeline"), grabs $250,000 from the vault, and flees the room, unintentionally setting off the alarm after forgetting to type the exit code.
 The trio manages to escape the bank's Rottweilers and re-escapes Chad who tasers Ferrell, but then lets them go before accidentally tasering himself.